Navigation

 9 Cowboys Way, Frisco

 You’re not going to find a bigger or brighter Christmas tree than The Star’s 67-foot LED Christmas tree on Tostitos Championship Plaza.
-The 20-minute light show includes performances by Dallas Cowboys Rhythm and Blue, Cowboys Rookie Squad, Rowdy and even Santa!
-The show's festive Christmas songs are even synchronized with the tree’s light spectacle.
+The 20-minute light show includes performances by Dallas Cowboys Rhythm and Blue and the Cowboys Cheerleaders. and The Cowboys also have a full schedule of Christmas events — all open to the public.
+The show's festive Christmas songs are even synchronized with the tree’s light spectacle

 Six Flags Holiday In The Park